 Bonus tip: The right B2B eCommerce software will allow you to set different prices and MOQ terms for each customer – so there is no need for you to set one price for all your stockists.

-Setting up MOQ terms is hardly mandatory - it’s just good business sense while adding a wholesale channel to your business.
+Setting up MOQ terms is hardly mandatory – it’s just good business sense when adding a wholesale channel to your business.

 If you’re beginning a new relationship with a retailer who has never stocked your product before, it makes sense to drop the MOQ requirements for their first order, so that they can “test drive” your product risk-free and see how quickly it flies off their shelves.